Unpacking TRSL's Q1 FY26: Is This Indian Railways Super-Grower Still On Track?

 The Robust Order Book: A Glimpse into Tomorrow’s Revenue πŸ“ˆ

 Before we dissect the latest quarter’s performance, it’s vital to look at what’s in the pipeline.
 As of June 30, 2025, TRSL boasts a formidable total order book of approximately INR 26,021 Crores.
-This includes:
+This figure, a significant increase from previous periods, underscores the company’s strong future revenue visibility and hints at its growing stature in the sector.

 Q1 FY26 Performance: A Blip on the Freight Track?